SiliconLabs/proprietary_rail/rail_direct_mode_detector/README.md

 ----

-You should see the following message on the TX node console whenever the button is pressed.
+You should see the following message on the Tx node console whenever the button is pressed.

 ```